 When done right, a live experience can be arresting and awe-inducing, and its impact is exponentially extended when captured and shared by any influencers in attendance.
 That said, it’s important to offer a meaningful experience — not just a photo-op.

-Indeed, certain images can help induce the Holy Grail of virality and give a brand an earned media lift in social channels especially when accompanied with a carefully-crafted hashtag.
-But such experiences also risk contributing to an emerging sense of photo-fatigue, which is rapidly becoming the elephant in the Instagram feed for experiential marketing pros.
+“A single image can make a massive difference in how likely a tweet or Facebook post is to be shared,” writes Mary C. Long in an Adweek article exploring the intricate dance between experiential marketing efforts and social media.
+Indeed, the right image can help achieve the Holy Grail of virality and give a brand an earned media lift in social channels, especially when accompanied with a carefully crafted hashtag.
+But a solid experiential marketing campaign needs to be more than just a photo-op, or else it risks contributing to an emerging sense of photo-fatigue, which is rapidly becoming the elephant in the Instagram feed for experiential marketing pros.

-Think of it as The Museum of Ice Cream meets a hip boutique hotel.
-I believe that if we offer spaces that are comfortable and hotel-like we can erase the usual self-inflicted pressure created by experiential pop-ups — the gnawing feeling that I have to capture as many pictures as possible from the best possible angles before moving on to the next room of the experience and the next room and so forth.
+“Think of it as The Museum of Ice Cream meets a hip boutique hotel.
+I believe that if we offer spaces that are comfortable and hotel-like we can erase the usual self-inflicted pressure created by experiential pop-ups — the gnawing feeling that I have to capture as many pictures as possible from the best possible angles before moving on to the next room of the experience and the next room and so forth,” says Ortiz.

 Simply put, don’t get trolled by the phrase “pics or it didn’t happen.”
 Effective experiential marketing should build a remarkable experience first — your audience will find the photo-ops.

 Here are two recent activations that offered an engaging experience and plenty of share-worthy pics.